gyhzz/zksync-executions/README.md

 # zksync-executions

-This application is built to execute transactions on the zkSync Ethereum Layer-2 network automatically
+This application is built to automatically execute transactions with smart contracts on the zkSync Ethereum Layer-2 network.